safeledger logo

 Verifying a Power of Attorney’s validity is crucial before using it for any legal, financial, or property transactions.
 Dubai provides a straightforward way to check whether a POA is active and legally recognized:

-2. Verify with the Dubai Land Department (DLD): For property-related POAs, the DLD maintains a registry of notarized documents.
-Before any property transaction, ensure the POA is registered and valid with the DLD.
+• Verify with Dubai Land Department (DLD): For property POAs, ensure the document is registered and valid with the DLD before any transaction.

-4. Physical Verification: Always request the original notarized POA or a certified copy.
-Check for signatures, notary stamps, attestation marks, and expiry dates (if specified).
+• Physical Verification: Always inspect the original or certified copy for signatures, notary stamps, attestation marks, and expiry dates.

-5. Contact Legal Experts: For complex or high-value transactions, consider having a legal professional verify the POA.
-This reduces the risk of fraud, ensures compliance with UAE law, and confirms the powers granted to the agent.
+• Contact Legal Experts: For complex or high-value transactions, have a legal professional verify the POA to reduce fraud risk and ensure compliance.

 Tip: Regularly check the validity of your POAs, especially if they are older or were created for a specific task, to avoid disputes or rejection by banks, government offices, or other parties.